-The Organization held debt during the year which consisted of an unsecured note payable to a trust that called for quarterly interest-only payments at a rate of 2.0%.
+The Organization held debt during the year ended March 31, 2019 which consisted of an unsecured note payable to a trust that called for quarterly interest-only payments at a rate of 2.0%.
 The original maturity date of March 2005 was extended to September 30, 2018.
 During the year ended March 31, 2019, the Organization paid \$15,000 on the principal and \$150 in interest.
 The note matured and was fully paid during the year ended March 31, 2019.

-During July of 2017, the organization entered into a secured line of credit agreement with an available line of credit equal to the collateral investment accounts held with the creditor.
+During July of 2017, the Organization entered into a secured line of credit agreement with an available line of credit is based on the collateral investment accounts held with the creditor.
 There is a variable interest rate, which includes a base rate calculated based on commercially recognized interest rates, industry conditions relating to the extension of credit, and general market conditions plus a rate ranging from minus 2.75% to plus .75%, depending on the assets under management calculated at market close of the previous business day.
-As of March 31, 2019, the collateral account balance was \$905,757 and interest was 5.75% (base rate, minus 1.25%).
-No draws have been made on the line of credit as of March 31, 2019.
+As of March 31, 2020, the available line of credit was \$518,581 and interest was 3.75% (base rate, minus 1.25%).
+No draws have been made on the line of credit during the years ended March 31, 2020 and 2019.

-7. NET ASSETS WITH DONOR RESTRICTIONS
+6. NET ASSETS WITH DONOR RESTRICTIONS